kitanata/root-kata/README.md

 I was handed the file and asked to load a database or do any kind of analytics on it, I would be very suspect of the validity of the data and it's source.
 This goes doubly so for Root, since the ultimate source is likely a mobile app.

+## Testing Approach

+I've mostly focused on testing the happy path and behavior through the application.
+This is generally the approach I take to testing.
+I feel that writing tests against a "sad path" before actually seeing the sad path is a premature optimization and can lead to test bloat.
+I like to keep tests as small as possible, and as few as needed.

+If you have a larger dataset you are testing this application with, that dataset could concievably have a line like "driver Dan" vs "Driver Dan".
+To me a different casing represents a flaw in the original data, and the applications failure to handle it (at this point in time), is not a flaw in the application itself.
+That to handle different casing for commands (i.e. equating "Driver" with "driver"), is in fact a feature of the application.

+Since that feature was not specified in the requirements, it hasn't been implemented.
+Of course, if it needed to be a feature then we would just need to define it, write a test for it, and implement the test.
+No biggie.

+You will also notice that my tests often have multiple asserts.
+To me that is okay.
+I think the idea that a single test should have a single assert is flawed because it can restrict the robustness of a test.
+The point of a test is to test behavior of a single unit or integration of multiple units.
+If you need to use multiple assertions (within reason) to test that behavior/integration, then that isn't only acceptable but it is desirable.

+You'll also notice that I completely setup and tear down each test in it's entirety.
+(I don't use test suites or setup and teardown methods.)
+This is a preference of mine because it completely decouples the tests from each other and helps keep them from ossifing the codebase.
+It also reduces side-effects between tests.
+By writing them in this manner, I can be certain that modifying one test will have no influence on another.

+## Retrospective